 The Sandbar and Grill hangs underneath the pier in a dramatic fashion, but it is anything but forgotten.

-A favorite meeting spot for locals, the Sandbar and Grill offers an uncomplicated menu with fresh local seafood paired with stunning views of the marina.
+A favorite meeting spot for locals, the Sandbar and Grill offers a simple menu with fresh local seafood alongside stunning views of the marina.

 We hear that the homemade clam chowder can’t be missed here.
 To oblige, we order a large bowl along with a toasted French baguette for dipping.